vipulpathak113/FrontendInterviewQuestions/README.md

             return tagsToReplace[tag] || tag;
         });
     };
+    ```
     - **Cross Site Request Forgery (CSRF):**
     Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
-    With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.<br>
+    With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.<br/>
     ***Prevention:***
     - Random Tokens
     - Same site in cookies